If you want a bold display of color in the spring, fall is the time to start planting!

-Bulbs like daffodils, tulips, crocus, alliums, and hyacinths, as well as tubers, tuberous roots, corms, and rhizomes should be planted in the fall before the soil freezes.
+Spring bulbs like daffodils, tulips, crocus, alliums, and hyacinths, as well as tubers, tuberous roots, corms, and rhizomes, should be planted in the fall before the soil freezes.
 These types of plants require a lengthy period of cold weather to develop strong roots and prompt the growth process that produces spring flowers.

-If you live in the northern part of the country (United States Plant Hardiness Zones 1 through 4), bulbs should be planted in September.
+If you live in the northern part of the country (USDA Hardiness Zones 1 through 4), bulbs should be planted in September.
 Gardeners in temperate areas (zones 5 through 7) can delay planting until late October, or even early November.

 Prized for their hardy nature and exquisite beauty, bulbs, corms, and tubers store energy underground for rapid growth when conditions are favorable.
 Blooming time for these types of spring flowers is dependent on the weather.

 For instance, these flowers tend to bloom earlier in warm winters.
-Here are some of the varieties that will be a great addition to your garden this Spring:
+Here are some of the spring bulb varieties that will be a great addition to your garden this Spring:

 The flowers are bright blue, bell shaped, and eye-catching.
 Grape hyacinths are dependable, early-spring blooms that do well in plant hardiness zones 2 through 7.